Engineers find fulfilment in federal roles

 Tannahill was in the private sector for 4 years when, ready for a change, she joined PSPC in 2020 and embarked on a diverse and exciting roster of projects.
 "I led and delivered the first rapid modernization project to fit up a federal office, as part of a national workplace transformation initiative," she remarks.

-She is quick to point out that government engineers also have many avenues to enhance their skills.
+Tannahill is quick to point out that government engineers also have many avenues to enhance their skills.
 "The talent here is amazing.
 We have all kinds of specialists you can consult to get exposed to their way of thinking."
 That's on top of formal education.
-"The government encourages continued learning, so I'm studying for my Project Management Professional designation.
-I've definitely been able to stay sharp," she concludes, "with a healthier approach to juggling work and private life than I've seen elsewhere."
+The government encourages continued learning.
+"PSPC offered a training course that helped me prepare and study for the Project Management Professional designation.
+Last October, I ultimately passed my exam 'Above Target' in all categories," she concludes, "with a healthier approach to juggling work and private life than I've seen elsewhere."

 As a female engineer, Tannahill says the support in the government is unparalleled.
 "There are many top-notch women in engineering here.
-The private sector may be in the vanguard in some aspects but, in terms of equality in this field, the government is leading and the private sector is catching up."
+The private sector may be in the vanguard in some aspects, but in terms of equality in this field, the government is leading and the private sector is catching up."

 To learn about the people, projects and services at PSPC, read more articles about us on Our stories.
-Meet an engineer and project manager at PSPC and find out what she considers the most rewarding aspect of her job: Video: Become an engineer at Public Services and Procurement Canada.